Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 further than you can on your own.

-Progression: Increase it band stretches by turning your foot inwards as you do the exercise
+Progression: Increase the stretch through your iliotibial band by turning your foot inwards as you do the exercise

 For top tips on getting the best out of iliotibial band stretches, including quick tests to tell if your muscles are tight and how to get the best results for the least effort, visit the knee stretches overview.

-Often, there will be tightness in more than one muscle so it is important to be stretching out any other areas of tightness too
+Often, there will be tightness in more than one muscle and muscle weakness and tightness often go hand in hand.
+So it is important to be strengthening and stretching out any other areas too:

 Combining stretching and strengthening exercises will help to make sure you are getting maximum benefit from these iliotibial band stretches for your knee.